 Lower thirds can also include graphical elements like images, logos, shading, or boxes.
 Most lower thirds that you see today also have animated text effects with attractive backgrounds.

 Typically, the text is white and includes a nice drop shadow to make the words clear and easier to read.
-Lower thirds can display many things from important graphics such as logos to additional info like brand name or documentary title.
+Lower thirds can display many things from important graphics such as logos to additional info like a brand name or documentary title.

-When used correctly, lower third graphics should supplement the key visuals, giving viewers the added context.
+When used correctly, lower third graphics should supplement the key visuals, giving viewers added context.
 This context can include details like - a name, location, or any other essential nuggets of information.
 Lower thirds are a compelling and valuable filmmaking feature.